hbckleikamp/NovoBridge/README.md

 The pipeline was established and tested with shotgun (meta)proteomics data obtained from Q Exactive Orbitrap Mass Spectrometers, using either PEAKS or DeepNovo generated de novo sequence lists.
 The generation of accurate de novo peptide sequence lists depends on high quality peptide sequencing spectra.

+NovoBridge has been tested online in an Anaconda Spyder environment!

 <br>